-ANU repository staff will always check the copyright status of work you submit or that they submit on your behalf, however it is good practice to personally check the journal's policies.
-If you would like to know which version of your work you can self-archive, you can visit the Sherpa/Romeo website for information on many journal's publisher copyright policies and self-archiving. the website also provides links to publisher websites for further clarification.
+ANU Open Research staff will always check the copyright status of submitted works, however it is good practice to personally check the journal's policies.
+If you would like to know which version of your work you can self-archive, you can refer to Sherpa/Romeo for information on the copyright and self-archiving policies of many journals.
+This website also provides links to publisher websites for further clarification.

 If a publisher allows an Author/s Accepted Manuscript (AAM) / post-print version of your journal article to appear in an institutional repository they sometimes apply an embargo, or period of restriction for which an article cannot be made publicly available.
-In these cases, Open Research repository staff will check for, and can apply the appropriate embargo period to your work.
+In these cases, Open Research repository staff can check and apply the appropriate embargo period to your work.

 If you believe that ANU Open Research contains a work which you have not given permission to be made available, and/or which contravenes privacy laws, is defamatory, or is in breach of copyright law, please send us an email with the following information: